healeycodes/untrusted-python/README.md

 <br>

 This is a sandbox for running untrusted Python code.
-Until it's been auditted by someone with some kind of security authority, you should consider it to be insecure.
+Until it's been audited by someone with some kind of security authority, you should consider it to be insecure.

 With that in mind, I welcome any bug reports, sandbox escapes, etc. – please raise an issue or email/DM me.